I’ve already got survival food packed in my Bug Out Bag, but I also know that it is going to run out quickly.

 Which Plants to Test?

 The Universal Edibility Test takes a long time to perform (over 24 hours when you include the fasting period).
-So you don’t want to waste your time doing the test on plants which are likely poisonous.
+So you don’t want to waste your time doing the test on plants that are likely poisonous.

 - NEVER eat unknown mushrooms.
 It is too risky!